Last Updated on 29/06/2020 by Adina

 The fact that it grows above the ground makes it not only green, but also healthier than the white asparagus.
 I mean, they are both healthy, see this post for Asparagus Salad with Hard-Boiled Eggs and Ham for more on the health benefits of asparagus, but the green asparagus has more vitamins and minerals than the white sort.

-This couldn’t be easier.
-If you decide to make this recipe for Roasted Asparagus Recipe with Tomatoes and Feta you will only need 5 minutes to prepare and dress the asparagus and the tomatoes and 15 minutes to roast the vegetables.
+- This couldn’t be easier, you will only need 5 minutes to prepare and dress the asparagus and the tomatoes and 15 minutes to roast the vegetables.
 Isn’t that wonderful?

-Make sure the oven has time to preheat while you prepare the veggies, give everything on a baking tray lined with baking paper.
+- Make sure the oven has time to preheat while you prepare the veggies, place everything on a baking tray lined with baking paper.
 If you use baking paper you will not even have to wash the baking tray afterward, just discard the paper.

-Roast the asparagus and the tomatoes in the oven for 12-15 minutes, depending on the thickness of the asparagus stems, when done the asparagus should still be firm to the bite or al dente (you don’t want it to get too mushy) and the tomatoes should be wrinkly and slightly caramelized.
-Oh, how I love this dish, give it a try, I am sure you will love it too.
+- Roast the asparagus and the tomatoes in the oven for 12-15 minutes, depending on the thickness of the asparagus stems, when done the asparagus should still be firm to the bite or al dente (you don’t want it to get too mushy) and the tomatoes should be wrinkly and slightly caramelized.

 - 450 g/ 1 lb green asparagus